 Katarina has a past in the business world as a marketing coordinator, information and communication specialist, educator, project leader and writer.
 Besides running MiMer – with its research fund, MiMer Trust, she runs her own business, Live the Change, where she offers equine assisted interventions, and educations about trauma and trauma consequences.
 Find out more about her work in Live the Change here: www.livethechange.se

 As a growth facilitator, trainer, trauma sensitive mindfulness (TSM) instructor and strong advocate for collaborations and teamwork, she always focuses on maintaining awareness of differing perceptions, biases, and the importance of perspective-taking.
 It is her firm belief that it is in dialogue and through collaborations we grow, not through competing with each other.

 “If you want to go fast, go alone.
 If you want to go far, go together.”

 +46 768 95 98 68

 Emily is a member of the Board in MiMer and serves as our secretary.
-She is the Director or our research department, which she leads together with Francesca Gatti.
-Emily is also our contact person and program director in US (together with Kate Causbie) and, together with Katarina Lundgren, she is also responsible for creating and developing our educational material.
+She is MiMer Centre's Research Director.
+Emily is our contact person and program director in USA.

 Emily has a PhD in Comparative Psychology from Oklahoma State University, a MS in Psychology from Oklahoma State University, a B.S. in Ecology and Evolution from Rutgers University and a Post Graduate Diploma in Equine Science from the University of Edinburgh.
 She teaches and develops courses at Post University and Unity College and serves on the Equine Welfare Committee of the Professional Association of Therapeutic Horsemanship.
 Her passion is researching equine behavioral psychology in the context of horse-human interactions with specific focuses on affiliative strategies, social bonding, and positive welfare.